top of page

 Wednesday, April 12, 1843:

-In East Greenwich, Abolitionists quickly mobilized to defeat the whites-only People’s Constitution, and the Rhode Island Anti-Slavery Society held a convention in November to organize their resistance.
-The American Anti-Slavery Society appointed Frederick Douglass to oversee a set of conventions to be held in Newport, Woonsocket, North Scituate, Fiskville and Phenix, Kingston, and Providence.
-Throughout the state, the events were met with vicious protests.
-In Newport, threats of violence began when the local convention was announced.
-Mobs then shut down the first two days of the convention, and followed abolitionists to their homes.
-On the third day, mobs again closed the convention and the abolitionists were forced to retreat.
+In East Greenwich, Abolitionists quickly mobilize to defeat the whites-only People’s Constitution.
+Later, the Rhode Island Anti-Slavery Society hold a convention in November to organize their resistance.
+The American Anti-Slavery Society appoint Frederick Douglass to oversee a set of conventions held in Newport, Woonsocket, North Scituate, Fiskville and Phenix, Kingston, and Providence.
+Throughout the state, the events are met with vicious protests.
+In Newport, threats of violence begin when the local convention is announced.
+Mobs shut down the first two days of the convention, and follow abolitionists to their homes.
+On the third day, mobs again close the convention and the abolitionists are forced to retreat.

 Wednesday, April 12 – Thursday, April 13, 1843: